 - Landline (if supplied)

-- Encrypted credit/debit card details (we are fully PCI compliant)
+- Encrypted (tokenised) credit/debit card details (we are fully PCI compliant)

 We may also take a copy of a recognised form of ID eg a passport or driving licence.
 You can also upload this information yourself during the online check-in process.

-We may also store information about special requirements such as food preferences, a disability or medical conditions that may affect a guest’s stay with us (if supplied).
+We may also store information about special requirements such as food preferences, a disability or medical condition that may affect a guest’s stay with us (if you haves supplied).
 Similarly, we may also hold a record of any special occasions that you are celebrating with us and the ages of your children, so we can provide age-appropriate Cool for Kids gifts if relevant.
 All of this information is stored securely and electronically on our cloud-based PMS.

 Why do we collect guest data?

 (a) We are required by UK law to keep a record of the name and full postal address of everyone staying with us at any given time.
 For overseas visitors, we are also required to note a guest’s passport number and its place of issue.

 (b) We also need a guest’s name, address, contact and ID details to process a booking.
 We collect this information once, and for these reasons: